FLMNH-MGCL/datamatrix-reader/README.md

 Locate and decode datamatrix information from specimen images, created for the Digitization Department of the McGuire Center for Lepidoptera at the Florida Museum of Natural History.
 Given a collection of specimen images, the program will decode the datamatrix inside each image and rename / sort them according to a predefined, standardized naming scheme.
 Successful reads and edits, as well as failures, will be logged accordingly.

 The are currently two versions of this program: one written in Python and a port over to Rust.
 They both serve the same purpose and may be used somewhat interchangeably.
-With Rust, commandline arguments will be used as opposed to a CLI to handle input during runtime.
-The Rust variant is more current and performant.
+With Rust, commandline arguments will be used as opposed to a TUI to handle input during runtime. **The Rust variant is more current and performant.**

 ### Installation and Usage